mccabetrow/dragonfly_civil/docs/engineering/n8n_bridge_architecture.md

 > **Principle:** n8n is a notification and trigger layer only.
 All business logic lives in Python workers + Supabase RPCs.

+> ⚠️ **WARNING:** Do not run migrations locally.
+Push SQL files to `supabase/migrations/` and let GitHub Actions handle it.
+See `.github/workflows/supabase-migrate.yml`.

 ## Current Flow Summary

 | Flow                                        | Current State | Action                                        | Notes                                                     |